Divorce for expatriates living in Italy

 Using the Family Laws in Italy to Resolve Disputes

-Sometimes, British expats living in Italy may not have jurisdiction to divorce in England, or they may be advised that divorcing in Bahrain will lead to a more favourable financial outcome.
+Sometimes, British expats living in Italy may not have jurisdiction to divorce in England, or they may be advised that divorcing in Italy will lead to a more favourable financial outcome.
 For those expats considering divorce in Italy, it is important to note that financial claims can be made in England after a divorce abroad under Part III Matrimonial and Family Proceedings Act 1984.
 When choosing to divorce abroad, careful advice should be taken about the potential claims that can be made in other countries, so that the right protective measures can be taken.

 Separation and Divorce